Lemon Law Indiana – Free Help for IN Drivers

 - 🍋 Remedies include a complete repurchase of the vehicle, a brand-new car, or monetary compensation to reflect the diminished value of the vehicle as a result of the defect.

 In addition, you may have a claim even if the vehicle issues fall outside the Indiana Lemon Law for repetitive and/or extended repair attempts within the warranty period.
-And while motorcycles and off-road vehicles are NOT covered under the Indiana Lemon law, you could still recover remedy through the federal Magnuson Moss Warranty Act.
+And while motorcycles and off-road vehicles are NOT covered under the Lemon law in Indiana, you could still recover remedy through the federal Magnuson Moss Warranty Act.
 You may qualify for FREE legal help if:

 - 🍋 Your vehicle is covered under an original, extended, or powertrain manufacturer's warranty.